AduR/PSTE-shazam/README.md

 - a post from redcode, very usefull, altough it used java http://www.redcode.nl/blog/2010/06/creating-shazam-in-java/
 - Fmod ex : not really working
 - SDL for all graphic rendering http://www.libsdl.org/
-- fftw for Fourier transforms http://www.fftw.org/
+- lib fftw for Fourier transforms http://www.fftw.org/

 === History ===